 Breed can also affect cost, because some breeds are more likely to develop certain health problems.
 For example, it may cost a few dollars more to insure your Bulldog or Golden Retriever, compared to your Beagle or German Shepherd.

 Your location could affect your pet insurance rate.
 If you live in a high-cost area where vet care is more expensive, it could mean your monthly premium will be higher.

 The type of coverage also affects how much you pay.
 Accident-only plan coverage is the cheapest, at an average of about $16 per month.
 The more comprehensive accident and illness plans cost about $45 a month on average because they offer a lot more coverage.

 The best way to find out what it will cost to insure your four-legged family member is to request your quote on PetInsuranceFinder.
 You'll be able to find out exactly what the level of coverage you need to protect your dog will cost.

 Yes!
 It's easy to buy medical insurance for dog and puppy members of your family with PetInsuranceFinder.
 Just enter your ZIP code to begin your search!

-Here on PetInsuranceFinder you can get instant customized quotes from multiple recommended pet insurance providers, read the reviews, and buy your policy safely and securely online.
-It's important to protect your online security while shopping for cheap dog insurance quotes, so PetInsuranceFinder only shows you rates from the best recommended pet insurance companies.
+Here on PetInsuranceFinder you can get instant customized quotes from multiple recommended providers, read the reviews, and buy your policy safely and securely online.
+It's important to protect your online security while shopping for cheap quotes, so PetInsuranceFinder only shows you rates from the best-recommended companies.

 As a pet owner, you hope your dog won't ever get seriously sick or injured, but it's something you can't predict.
 Knowing your pet is protected with insurance can help.
 By buying insurance, you can help ensure your dog enjoys a long and healthy life right by your side.